Health information for passengers

 Travelling when pregnant

 Ask your airline directly how late into your pregnancy you are allowed to fly.
 The guidelines vary according to the airline.
 In some cases you may require a doctor's certificate.
-Security checks carried out with metal detectors (magnetic wands) do not pose any health risks.
+Security checks carried out with metal detectors do not pose any health risks.